rumaizik/NEW-PROJECT-2/README.md

 # NLP Topic Modeling and Document Search Engine

-This project implements a complete **Natural Language Processing (NLP) pipeline** that performs topic modeling and semantic document search on a text corpus using classical machine learning techniques.
+This project implements a complete **Natural Language Processing (NLP) pipeline** that performs topic modeling and document search based on vector similarity on a text corpus using classical machine learning techniques.

 The system preprocesses raw text, converts it into numerical representations, discovers latent topics using LDA, and allows users to search documents based on semantic similarity.